Tax Cuts for the Children, Too

 There’s a key element of tax reform that has been somewhat lost in all the contention over “tax cuts for the wealthy” and the huge “price tag” of the Republican effort.
 Yet that piece may be the linchpin that could make it more palatable to the centrists in the GOP and maybe — just maybe — break the logjam among Democrats opposing the bill if done correctly.

-As we pointed out back in September, the enhanced child tax credit in the GOP bills was the pet project of Ivanka Trump, who, as our Robin Smith noted, “focused on the role of tax policy to bring relief to working families.”
+The enhanced child tax credit in the GOP bills was the pet project of Ivanka Trump, who focused on the role of tax policy to bring relief to working families.
 At the time, the theory was that the larger child tax credit could plant the seed for Democrats to join in and make tax relief a bipartisan effort.
 However, that seed has yet to bear any fruit as Democrats prefer to keep with their time-honored mantra of any Republican plan being nothing more than “tax cuts for the rich.”

 The latest idea on that front is the amendment to the Senate bill introduced by Republicans Marco Rubio and Mike Lee.
 It would increase the current child care credit from $1,000 to $2,000 — the present incarnation of these bills has already increased it to $1,650 — and make the child care credit refundable against both income tax liability and payroll taxes as well.
 To make up the difference in cost to the Treasury, the proposed 20% corporate tax rate would, under Lee-Rubio, instead be 22%.